 Engineers use different designs to achieve different goals.
-Visit this link and follow instructions to create a paper hovercraft: http://www.sciencefun.org/kidszone/experiments/paper-hovercrafts/
+Visit the link below and create a paper hovercraft.
 Using the same type of paper, create a paper airplane of your design choice.
 Determine the distance they each will travel.
 Use the internet to research the types of forces that make the paper airplanes go and use that information to modify each model to make it travel farther.

 Which one traveled farther when you increased the distance?
 Model the forces in action and simulate what would happen if you made additional changes?
 Make modifications and continue to test.